-Spring has sprung!
-And we cannot wait for the week completely dedicated to the natural beauty of our unforgettable state.
-Join us in celebrating Virginia Historic Garden Week at the Inn at Meander Plantation on April 27 to May 4!
+Get ready for Springtime at Meander!
+We cannot wait for the week completely dedicated to the natural beauty of our unforgettable state.
+Join us in celebrating Virginia Historic Garden Week at the Inn at Meander on April 18 to 25, 2020!

 Virginia Historic Garden Week is a time where historic houses join gardens and historic landmarks in opening up their spaces to the public to celebrate springtime flowers, vivid colors, and historical beauty with thousands of flower arrangements all over the state.
 Sponsored by the Garden Club of Virginia, the week helps fund the restoration and preservation of over forty of Virginia’s historic public gardens and landscapes, a research fellowship program, and a Garden Club of Virginia Centennial project with Virginia State Parks.